Do you want to allow authors to revise published posts in WordPress?

 You can now switch to an admin or editor account in WordPress and go to Posts » All Posts.
 Here, you will see the revision ready for you to edit.

-You will also see a ‘Revision differences’ panel where you can see all the changes the contributor has made.
+In the post editor, you will also see a ‘Revision differences’ panel where you can see all the changes the contributor has made.

 When you are happy with the revision, you can click on the ‘Publish’ button to make it live on your WordPress blog.